martaGG/S2D2_R/README.md

 ### Unstructured regions

-If the Q parameter is larger than 0.7, and the user has not supplied an eps and Nmin, we display an error message (we cannot guarantee that the region is structured), and suggest the user to try the procedure providing eps and Nmin.
+If the Q parameter is larger than Qlim, and the user has not supplied an eps and Nmin, we display an error message (we cannot guarantee that the region is structured), and suggest the user to try the procedure providing eps and Nmin.

 #### DBSCAN detection
 We run fpc package DBSCAN for the user defined eps and Nmin.